 Read More: Most European languages “unlikely to survive in the digital age”

-Last year, Amazon got patent for its Accent Translator, which can help Alexa identify a user’s physical characteristics, language accent, ethnic origin, emotion, gender, and age.
+Last year, Amazon got a patent for its Accent Translator, which can help Alexa identify a user’s physical characteristics, language accent, ethnic origin, emotion, gender, and age.
 Sheesh!
 That’s too close for comfort, Alexa.

 A study called ‘Multi-Dialect Machine Translation (MuDMaT)’ addresses the need for researching “machine translation systems for less resourced languages and their variants or dialects.”
 The project successfully achieved the use of the Tunisian dialect in a rule-based translation system for translating texts into Arabic and French.